First Aid Kit (band): 2017: Singles and resumed touring

 At the beginning of 2017 Klara and Johanna were at Flora Recording & Playback in Portland, Oregon, finishing their fourth album.

 In early 2017, First Aid Kit provided backing vocals for Jesper Lindell's A Little Less Blue EP, which was produced by Sten Booberg and the duo's father, Benkt Söderberg.
 The EP was released on 21 April 2017.

-On 10 March, First Aid Kit released a new single, "You Are the Problem Here", for International Woman's Day.
+On 10 March, First Aid Kit released a new single, "You Are the Problem Here", for International Women's Day.
 The band called the song an angry song, inspired by yet another story of a man getting off easy after raping a woman.
 The track was produced and mixed by Tucker Martine from Flora Recording & Playback studio.
 A 7-inch vinyl copy of "You Are the Problem Here" was released on Record Store Day 2018.
 All profits from the song are donated to Women for Women International.

 First Aid Kit held four Leonard Cohen-themed concerts in Spring 2017 with their friends in Dramaten, Stockholm, Sweden.
 Their concert on 13 March was filmed by Sveriges Television, and broadcast on 14 and 15 October by SVT2.
 An audio recording of the concert was released on 26 March 2021.

-On Record Store Day 2017, Third Man Records published the book The Blue Series: The Story Behind the Color, which contains a story by Johanna and Klara about recording songs in Jack White's studio, and a 7-inch split blue vinyl single with the band's previously-unreleased cover of "Gloomy Sunday".
+On Record Store Day 2017, Third Man Records published the book The Blue Series: The Story Behind the Color, which contains a story by Johanna and Klara about recording songs in Jack White's studio, and a 7-inch split blue vinyl single with the band's previously unreleased cover of "Gloomy Sunday".
 The record store day issue was limited to 500 copies.
 A regular release on black vinyl single was released on 6 June.

 Johanna and Klara sang several songs with Håkan Hellström at concerts on 9 and 10 June at Stockholm Olympic Stadium, and on 28 and 29 July at Ullevi stadium in Gothenburg.
 On 25 August, Håkan Hellström published a live recording of "Du Fria" in digital format.

 First Aid Kit resumed touring in Summer 2017, beginning with a concert on 16 June in Borgholm, Sweden.
 BBC broadcast their performance at Glastonbury Festival on 23 June, during which they performed two songs from their upcoming album Ruins: "Fireworks" and "It's a Shame".

 During Fall 2017, the band gave several interviews in the UK and European media, including the German late night show Inas Nacht (Ina's Night), BBC Radio, Channel 4 TV news and the Channel 4 Sunday Brunch TV programme.
 Their performances of "Perfect Places" and "Have Yourself a Merry Little Christmas" were released as "Live From BBC Radio 2" singles in digital format on 18 December 2017.